Log Cabin Museum/Old City Cemetery

 Location.
 32° 8.605′ N, 85° 43.035′ W. Marker is in Union Springs, Alabama, in Bullock County.
 Marker is on U.S. 82 just west of Prairie Street, on the right when traveling east.
 Located behind the Trinity Episcopal Church/Red Door Theater.
 Touch for map.
 Marker is in this post office area: Union Springs AL 36089, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Trinity Episcopal Church/Red Door Theater (about 300 feet away, measured in a direct line); Bullock County Courthouse Historic District (about 800 feet away); Union Springs, Alabama (approx. 0.2 miles away); Indian Treaty Boundary Line (approx. 0.7 miles away); a different marker also named Indian Treaty Boundary Line (approx. one mile away); Sardis Baptist Church, Cemetery, and School
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Trinity Episcopal Church/Red Door Theater (about 300 feet away, measured in a direct line); Bullock County Courthouse Historic District (about 800 feet away); Union Springs, Alabama (approx. 0.2 miles away); Indian Treaty Boundary Line (approx. 0.7 miles away); a different marker also named Indian Treaty Boundary Line

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 9, 2012, by David J Gaines of Pinson, Alabama.
-This page has been viewed 853 times since then and 46 times this year.
+It was originally submitted on November 9, 2012, by David J Gaines of Pinson, Alabama.
+This page has been viewed 939 times since then and 14 times this year.
 Photos: 1, 2. submitted on November 9, 2012, by David J Gaines of Pinson, Alabama. • Bill Pfingsten was the editor who published this page.